Federal Aviation Administration (FAA), DOT.

 (ii) For residual-strength substantiation, the airplane must be able to withstand two-thirds of the ultimate loads defined in subparagraph (c)(1)(i).

-(iii) Freedom from aeroelastic instability must be shown up to the Start Printed Page 20430speeds defined in § 25.629(b)(2).
+(iii) Freedom from aeroelastic instability must be shown up to the speeds defined in § 25.629(b)(2).
 For failure conditions that result in speed increases beyond VC/MC, freedom from aeroelastic instability must be shown to increased speeds, so that the margins intended by § 25.629(b)(2) are maintained.

 (iv) Failures of the system that result in forced structural vibrations (oscillatory failures) must not produce loads that could result in detrimental deformation of primary structure.